GRAM-NEGATIVE BACILLI

 KLIGLER IRON AGAR (KIA)

-Use a permanent marker to write the color dot, your name (or initials), and the name of the media (KIA) on the side of the tube.
+1. Obtain a KIA tube and a straight inoculating wire.
+Use a permanent marker to write the unknown number, your name (or initials), and the name of the media (KIA) on the side of the tube.

 2. Use the sterile straight inoculating wire to take an inoculum of the bacteria.